khanhnguyen15/project-madam-website/index.md

 # Quality vs Quantity?

-We already saw that not everybody is getting the same speaking platform.
-However, we don't know if all these quotes are equally relevant.
-Maybe men are simply quoted a lot more, while also saying nothing particularly relevant.
-To look into that, let's divide society into a few key topics, presented here in no particular order.
+We've seen that not everybody is getting the same platform to speak from.
+But what exactly are speakers talking about?.
+To look into that, let's divide consider a few key topics, presented here in no particular order.

 - Business
 - Sports